Jaumelan/studies-on-nestjs/README.md

 Because this is an exercise, the app uses sqllite and the Typeorm sinchronize is set true for development porpouse.
 Many of the routes does not make sense in a real app, but those are there for practicing with Typeorm.
+The hooks that are also inside the user entity are for helping visualize the process.
+We also use the methods from the [Repository API](https://typeorm.io/repository-api).

 ## Structure of the app